 - Passport: Passport and your right to return (visa) to Japan after your stay in the Schengen area must be valid for at least three months longer than the validity of the visa applied for.
 Only passports issued within the past ten years can be accepted.
 Make sure it has at least 2 blank pages available.

-- as evidence of right to return to Japan: your resident's card valid for at least three months longer than the validity of the visa applied for
+- as evidence of right to return to Japan: your Japanese Residence Card valid for at least three months longer than the validity of the visa applied for

 - copy of your passport (the page with personal details and all visas contained

 - 1 passport-size photo; for the required standards see www.passbildkriterien.at